aspushkarev/GB-PyTorch/README.md

 7. RNN_LSTM_GRU.
 Sentiment analysis based on RNN, LSTM, GRU;
 8. GAN.
 Implementation of a Generative adversarial network (GAN);
 9. Transformers.
 Sentiment analysis by transformers;
+10. Object_detection.
+The task was to recognize faces and detect emotions.